pluralsight/guides/in-review/front-end-javascript/ionic-2-and-firebase/article.md

 ## Building the App

 Lets go over the key features of this application.
-1. Create todos
+1. Create tasks (or todos)
-2. Mark todos checked or unchecked
+2. Mark tasks as checked or unchecked
-3. filter todos by if they are checked or not
+3. Filter tasks by if they are checked or not
-4. delete a todo
+4. Delete a task

 ## Setting up firebase
-If you already have a firebase account sign in.
-If not set one up now.
+Sign into or create your Google Firebase account.
+Firebase is Google's realtime database.

-Once you have your account setup a new project called todoer.
-After your project is generated click on "add firebase to your web app." this will provide you will all of your api information to connect to firebase.
+Once you have your account ready, create a new project called "todoer".
+After this, click on "Add Firebase to your web app."
+This will provide you with all of your API information to connect to Firebase.
 It should look something like this:
 ```
 <script src="https://www.gstatic.com/firebasejs/3.1.0/firebase.js"></script>
 <script>